 I didn’t want a theme park in any conventional sense of the word.
 The environment was far too delicate for that.
 In any case, I really didn’t want hordes of visitors tramping over my islands.
 But something more select, more special and more, if you like, exclusive was an entrancing prospect.
 With a little work, I thought, Somerford Lakes could become a unique English retreat and recreation area.
 It took some time explaining my ideas to the local council, and just as long to explain it to my bank manager.
 But eventually everyone agreed and Somerford Lakes began its transformation into a “hospitality venue”.

-By now my family and I had worked out how our ideas for the schemecould be realized.
+By now my family and I had worked out how our ideas for the scheme buy cialis generic canada could be realised.
 We wanted to strike a balance between conservation and business, and so we set ourselves some ground rules.
 We didn’t want to disturb the wildfowl, so the idea of motorized boats was outlawed.
 Instead, we’d use electric launches.
 We also wanted to maintain the integrity of the location, so there would be nothing garish or brutal.

 Roads were laid and services connected across the lake.
 We planted out over 35,000 trees, carefully choosing the species for their amenity value, with particular thought towards winter and autumn colour so as to create spectacular reflections in the years to come.
 We stocked the lakes with fish so farming, on an extensive basis, could begin.
 And we started the rudiments of landscaping design.
 The islands were slowly taking shape.